 Discussion

-If an ARR of one percent is “probably an inconsequential effect size,” as the authors quoted above suggest, then what are we to make of an ARR that is less than one percent (in this case, 0.84%)?
+If an ARR of one percent is “probably an inconsequential effect size,” as the authors quoted above suggest, then what are we to make of an ARR that is less than one percent (0.84%)?
 It is indeed hard to reconcile this small effect size with the global campaign to mandate the mRNA shots for everyone, regardless of individual risk, especially when the long-term risks of these injections remain unknown.

 Recall the statement made by the CONSORT Group regarding rare outcomes in clinical trials: “…a large relative risk when the outcome is rare may not be so important for public health (although it may be important to an individual in a high-risk category).”

 Again, it is hard to reconcile the study results with the global campaign to vaccinate everyone on the planet.
 Here we have a large measure of relative risk: 95% RRR.
 However, in light of ARR (0.84%), the importance of RRR for public health is questionable, especially with regard to healthy adults and children—not to mention six-month-old babies—all of whom are virtually at no risk of a severe outcome.
-What remains unquestionable is that RRR in isolation—even a large one—is inadequate for assessing efficacy.
+What remains unquestionable is that RRR in isolation—even a large one—is inadequate for assessing effect size and thus efficacy.
 As such, Pfizer’s awesome statistic hardly justifies coercive mandates or undue pressure on people to take these experimental shots.
-(Of course, we are leaving aside concerns about individual rights and constitutional limits on governmental authority).
+(Of course, we are leaving aside concerns about individual rights and constitutional limits on state power).

 Conclusion